geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 exclusion
 .........

-Produces an effect similar to that of the Difference mode but lower in contrast.
-Painting with white inverts the backdrop color; painting with black produces no change
+Produces an effect similar to that of the difference mode but lower in contrast.
+Painting with white inverts the destination color; painting with black produces no change

 .. list-table::
    :widths: 50 50